WTTW: Subchannels

-The station's digital channel is multiplexed:
+The station's signal is multiplexed:

 In May 2015, WTTW downgraded the resolution of its main channel from 1080i to 720p, which the station had previously transmitted its high definition content in prior to September 2009, during which time it downconverted HD content provided by PBS from their native 1080i format.

 WTTW-DT2

 From the sign-on of its digital signal in 2002 until 2008, WTTW branded its main digital channel on 11.1 as "WTTW-Digital", featuring a full schedule of programs available in high definition, while digital subchannel 11.2 rebroadcast the main programming schedule of analog channel 11.
 In September 2008, digital channel 11.1 was converted into a simulcast of the analog signal's programming, resulting in it carrying the same programming schedule as 11.2.
-On March 30, 2009, 11.2 was relaunched with a separate schedule as "WTTW Prime", which features a mix of PBS prime time programs and WTTW's locally produced programming—particularly during the period from 6:00 a.m. to 6:00 p.m., when children's programming airs on the main channel.
-WTTW Prime carries some PBS programs in their traditional timeslots (most notably, a block of the service's public affairs programs that run on Friday evenings and a daily airing of the Nightly Business Report at 5:30 p.m.)
-WTTW Prime is also available on Comcast digital channel 370.
+On March 30, 2009, 11.2 was relaunched with a separate schedule as "WTTW Prime", which features a mix of PBS prime time programs and WTTW's locally produced programming—particularly during the period from 6 a.m. to 6 p.m., when children's programming airs on the main channel.
+WTTW Prime carries some PBS programs in their traditional timeslots (most notably, a block of the service's public affairs programs that run on Friday evenings and a daily airing of the Nightly Business Report at 5:30 p.m.).

 Analog-to-digital conversion

-WTTW shut down its analog signal, over VHF channel 11, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal continued to broadcast on its pre-transition UHF channel 47.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former VHF analog channel 11.
-The "WTTW" callsign was also officially transferred from the now-defunct analog channel 11 to digital channel 47, with the "WTTW-DT" callsign used to identify digital channel 47 during the pre-transition era officially being discontinued.
+WTTW shut down its analog signal, over VHF channel 11, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal continued to broadcast on its pre-transition UHF channel 47, using virtual channel 11.